bcbio/bcbio-nextgen/scripts/ansible/README.md

 Finally [create credentials](http://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html#credentials)
 for connecting to your instance.
 These are key pairs used to automatically authenticate to created instances.
-You'll need to note the e-mail associated with the service account and download the json file of key pairs after creating it.
+To create, go to "APIs and Services", "Credentials", "Create credentials" and finally "Service account key", then download the json file with key pairs after creating it.
+You'll need the e-mail associated with the service account, found under "IAM and Admin."

 Use this information to create a `project_vars.yaml` configuration file: